 Buddhist Study and Practice with Arne Schelling

-In January 2014, one of Rinpoche's appointed instructors, Arne Schelling started a webinar cycle on Shantideva’s Bodhicharyavatara ('A Guide to the Bodhisattva's Way of Life').
+ABOUT THE WEBINAR: In January 2014, one of Rinpoche's appointed instructors, Arne Schelling started a webinar cycle on Shantideva’s Bodhicharyavatara ('A Guide to the Bodhisattva's Way of Life') as part of the Dharma Das and it is now open to anyone interested.
 It is an on-going bi-weekly verse-by-verse study-course on this great and classical Mahayana text.
 Arne bases his teachings on Dzongsar Jamyang Khyentse Rinpoche's commentaries on this text, combined with many other commentaries of all Tibetan Buddhist traditions.
-Each session takeS around 90 minutes and is held in English.
-Since each session starts with a short summary of the previous topics, you are welcome to join any time.
+The course that started 2014 has already reached the ninth chapter.
+Each session takes around 90 minutes and is held in English only.

 Dates & Registration